pvsone/styra-das-git/README.md

   "https://${STYRA_ORGANIZATION_ID}/v1/secrets/mygitsecret" \
   -d '{ "name": "pvsone", "secret": "<GIT-ACCESS-TOKEN>" }'
 ```
+* Update the `name` and `secret` values as appropriate for your environment.
+* The secret will be named `mygitsecret`.
+You can provide any name value you prefer.

 ### 2. Create a Custom System with Git integration enabled
 ```